projectcalico/calico/hack/release/RELEASING.md

    ```
    git checkout release-vX.Y && git pull origin release-vX.Y
    ```

-1. Add the previous release to `calico/_data/archives.yaml`.
-Make this change in master as well.

 1. Update the AUTHORS.md file.
 This will require `GITHUB_TOKEN` be set in your environment.